Faculty of Engineering and Technology Yambol: Education

 The faculty has a new modern material and technical base, three school buildings, modern furnished rooms and laboratories (26 laboratories), bases for training and work placement (9), student dormitories, library, bookstore, canteen for all students, coffee club.

 The library amounted to 23,500 volumes of monographs, reference books and scientific periodicals in the field of technical sciences, food technology, economics, pedagogy, and others.

 Teaching staff

 7 professors, 26 associate professors, 24 assistants and a senior lecturer.
 Of these, three are "doctor" and four are "PhD".
+The "Technique and technology" faculty is funded by the state and teaches on both a regular and part-time basis.

 Research

 Research in the Faculty "Equipment and Technologies" - Yambol exists in the areas of motor transport and agricultural machinery, fashion design, textile and sewing technology, electrical engineering, electronics and automation, energy, food technology, natural sciences and the humanities.
 Much of the research is of applied nature and found expression in implementations or consultancy.
 For example, when an Italian consortium was building the first solar panel factory in Bulgaria, they consulted with the Faculty of Engineering.
 Faculty have also developed a new antioxidant drink.